Content on this page was generated by AI and has not been manually reviewed.

 Where is ZenMate VPN based?

 ZenMate has corporate ties to Germany and is part of the Kape Technologies group.
 GDPR in the EU provides certain privacy protections, but the broader corporate structure means you should review current ownership and policy details to understand data handling fully.
-Cyberghost vpn extension edge guide: in-depth review, setup, performance, privacy, and side-by-side comparisons for 2025
+How to enable vpn in microsoft edge 2026

 How fast is ZenMate VPN?